Airsaid/AndroidLocalizePlugin/README.md

 - Support for caching translated strings.
 - Support to set the translation interval time.

+# Usage
+- Step 1: Select the `values/strings.xml`(or `plurals.xml/arrays.xml`).
+- Step 2: Right click and select "Translate to Other Languages".
+- Step 3: Select the languages to be translated.
+- Step 4: Click OK.

 <!-- Plugin description end -->

 # Preview